movickmovick/movickmovick/README.md

 - 👋 Hi, I’m @movickmovick
 - 👀 I’m interested in smelling the scent of a flower.
-- 🌱 I’m currently learning triumph over sincere mental illness.
+- 🌱 I’m currently learning triumph over destination sickness.
-- 💞️ I’m looking to collaborate on a joyous song.
+- 💞️ I’m looking to collaborate on a business.
-- 📫 How to reach me -> mov3152@aol.com || 480.202.0078
+- 📫 How to reach me -> mov3152@aol.com || <970.367.6017>

 <!---
 movickmovick/movickmovick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.